 This seems like a no-brainer, but I run into this happening every single day.
 An agency “blogs” for a client and they just copy some of the technical details for a product off of Amazon and paste it into a blog post.
 I’ve also seen agencies that search the web for content that’s already been written for another company, copy and paste it into their client site and call it content marketing.

 Neither of these methods are going to help your company rank higher in the search engines, and here’s how to tell if this is happening to you.

 Head to one of your recent blog posts and copy the first paragraph of text.
 Pull up the Google search engine and copy the paragraph of text into Google and hit search.
 What comes up?
 Is there another website with the same content as you?
 If you find that the same content has already been posted somewhere else, your current agency is trying to pull a fast one.
 Dump that mess and find an agency that will treat you right.

 If you’re ready to stop being taken advantage of by your agency and start working with the big boys who do things right, click below to book a call with the Fusion Creative team directly.

-Schedule your free session today.
+Schedule your free 30 minute strategy call today.

 David works every day to help businesses turn clicks into customers.
 He's the CEO of Fusion Creative - a digital marketing agency located in Indianapolis, IN.